devchilll/scope/README.md

-# SCOPE: Enterprise Agent Governance Framework
+# SCOPE: AI Agent Governance Framework For High-Stake Applications

 **SCOPE** (Safety, Compliance, Observability, Permissions, Escalation) is a production-ready governance framework for enterprise AI agents.
 Built on Google's Agent Development Kit (ADK), it implements a "Defense in Depth" architecture with **5 core pillars**: